This article has links to products and services we love, which we may make commission from.

 Aberfeldy

-A small market town, Aberfeldy has a handful of pubs, a restaurant, a Co-Op, watersports activities and a weekend market.
+A small market town, Aberfeldy has a handful of pubs, a restaurant, a Co-Op, and watersports activities.

 Dine at Three Lemons for an upmarket meal and drinks, or enjoy a pub lunch at The Fountain for big, hearty potions.